Maybe somewhere else, where people didn’t care as much about words and their meaning as they cared in this perfect place.

 She was a doctor.
 A good doctor, it was said.
 Not a specialist, just a general practitioner (curing common colds and writing prescriptions).
 But this is a doctor, too, I’d say.
 Hortensia was, or shall I say, used to be – my mother.
 The only mother I ever had.

-When she used to be my mother, back then, when life looked real and almost meaningful, she was distant to everyone including me, as if she never knew any kind of empathy towards other humans.
+When she used to be my mother, back then, when life looked real and almost meaningful, she was distant to everyone, including me, as if she never knew any empathy towards other humans.
 How then, I am asking, could she have been a doctor, for goodness’ sake?
 And a good one, as they said?